• Level 5, Evandale Place, 142 Bundall Road, Bundall, QLD, Australia

 Writing a Will

-Estate lawyers Gold Coast - Writing a Will & Estate Planning
+Writing a Will and Estate Planning

-3. Thirdly, documenting the person’s intentions.
+• Clearly documenting the person’s intentions

-Identifying Assets For Writing a Will
+Identifying Assets When Preparing a Will

 Jointly Owned Assets